firepond/microWATCH/README.md

-# pi_watch
+# microWATCH
-WATCH change point detection algorithm on raspberry pi
+WATCH change point detection algorithm for micro-controller, raspberry pi and other IoT devvices